Trans Man Finds – And Creates – Refuge In His Family's Small-Town Cafe

 There are people here from some of Amador County’s oldest families, and some recent community members, like Richard Filia.

 “I like to have a little piece of land, something I can grow things on.
-It’s hard to do that in the middle of the city," he said.
+It’s hard to do that in the middle of the city," he says.

 Sixteen-year-old Miles goes to the youth group that Tyx started in the region, but is attending the potluck for the first time.